Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 ### <a name = "clarity"></a>Rename Variables

-Int the Lines 14-15 I renamed variables for convenience and clarity for coding
+For convenience and clarity of coding I renamed variables, lines 14-15.

 ````python
 14 # Rename columns for clarity
 15 data1.columns = ['country','income','alcohol','life']
 ````

-In the line 23 is showed the info about the dataset.
+On line 23 is showed the info about the dataset.

 ````python
 # Show info about dataset